Phoenix1978/myWork/readme.md

 It can be extended to analyze all type of object list, not only a phrase.

-The work as to analyze a text WITHOUT using Java collections Framework, otherwise most of this could be written like this:
+The work has to analyze a text WITHOUT using Java collections Framework, otherwise most of this could be written like this:

 ```java
       ((Map<String, List<String>>) Arrays.asList(textToAnalyse.split(" "))